Robert Edwards (physiologist): Career and research

-Human fertilisation
+Human Fertilization

 Circa 1960 Edwards started to study human fertilisation, and he continued his work at Cambridge, laying the groundwork for his later success.
 In 1968 he was able to achieve fertilisation of a human egg in the laboratory and started to collaborate with Patrick Steptoe, a gynaecological surgeon from Oldham.
 Edwards developed human culture media to allow the fertilisation and early embryo culture, while Steptoe used laparoscopy to recover ovocytes from patients with tubal infertility.
-Their attempts met significant hostility and opposition, including a refusal of the Medical Research Council to fund their research and a number of lawsuits.
+Their attempts met significant hostility and opposition, including a refusal of the Medical Research Council to fund their research and several lawsuits.
 Roger Gosden was one of his first graduate students.

 The birth of Louise Brown, the world's first 'test-tube baby', at 11:47 pm on 25 July 1978 at the Oldham General Hospital made medical history: in vitro fertilisation meant a new way to help infertile couples who formerly had no possibility of having a baby.
 Nurse Jean Purdy was the first to see Brown's embryo dividing.

 Refinements in technology have increased pregnancy rates and it is estimated that in 2010 about 4 million children have been born by IVF, with approximately 170,000 coming from donated oocyte and embryos.
 Their breakthrough laid the groundwork for further innovations such as intracytoplasmatic sperm injection ICSI, embryo biopsy (PGD), and stem cell research.

-Edwards and Steptoe founded the Bourn Hall Clinic as a place to advance their work and train new specialists.
-Steptoe died in 1988.
-Edwards continued on in his career as a scientist and an editor of medical journals.
+Edwards, Purdy, and Steptoe founded the Bourn Hall Clinic as a place to advance their work and train new specialists.
+Purdy died in 1985 and Steptoe in 1988.
+Edwards continued in his career as a scientist and an editor of medical journals.